 Online safety and coronavirus

 Children and young people’s lives have changed dramatically because of the coronavirus.
-With social distancing measures and most schools closing, children will be spending more time at home and online.
+With social distancing measures children will be spending more time at home and online.

 And while the internet is a great way for children and young people to stay in touch with their friends and keep busy during lockdown, it can also bring risks.
 Now more than ever it’s important to talk to your child about staying safe online and about the apps and sites they’re using.
 We’ve got advice to help.

 While many parents and carers may be worried about their children spending more time online during lockdown, it’s important to understand what they’re doing online rather than setting limits on their total screen time.

 For example, a child may spend hours searching the internet, while another child may spend less time each day talking to people they don’t know on a livestreaming or video app.

 Asking them about the sites, apps and games they use regularly can be a great way to start a conversation and help you identify any risks in what your child’s doing online or who they may be talking to.
 We’ve got some great tips below to help get you started.

 You can also find online safety tips and information about social networks, apps and games for parents over on Net Aware, in partnership with O2.

 Many children will find it hard not being able to see their friends or family in person, and video apps can be a great way for them to stay in touch during lockdown when used safely, but there are also risks for young people.